TeemuPTurunen/htmx-contacthub/readme.md

 Because Minesweeper is fun and a great test case for grid-based logic.

+This project is a test of realtime multiuser server side rendered web-application with a large "fine-grain" UI.
+For the topic of this project the game "minesweeper" was chosen, due to it's familiarity to people, while also providing some complexity and scale beyond a basic CRUD-application.

+This project had 2 main goals:
+1. Test HTMX and HATEOS for "small-grain" applications to see how it performs and conveniency of development
+2. Apply a broad range of different technologies in one application.
+While also testing how they will impact the performance of the application.

 ⚙️ How It Works

 The game board is stored in server-side memory (board variable).